Save the date: Dia de los Muertos Festival Sunday October 26, 2025!

 3PM Catrina/Catrin Contest

-Please visit the MOLAA booth in the Viva Events Center between 11:00 AM and 2:00 PM to register.
+Please visit the MOLAA booth in the Viva Events Center between 11:00 AM and 2:00 PM to register for our annual Catrina/Catrin Contest!
 You must sign our image release form and be present in person between 3PM and 4PM for the live judging and announcement.
 If you are under 18 years old, a parent or guardian must be present to authorize your participation.
 The children's category is for children 12 years old and under, and the adult category is for children 13 years old and up.

 Art Workshops